 What Is Hashish?

-Hashish is made by collecting the resinous trichomes that cover the cannabis plant’s flowers and leaves and compressing them into a solid, paste-like form.
-The resulting product is typically darker in color (dark brown, green, or dark blonde) than traditional marijuana and has a higher concentration of THC, the compound responsible for the plant’s psychoactive effects.
+Hashish is made by collecting the sticky resinous trichomes that cover the cannabis plant’s flowers and leaves, and compressing them into a solid, paste-like form.
+This sticky resin, fundamental in the hashish production process, results in a product that is typically darker in color—ranging from dark brown, green, to dark blonde—than traditional marijuana and boasts a higher concentration of THC, the compound responsible for the plant’s psychoactive effects.

 Hash-making processes have been around for centuries and more recently the “bubble hash” method, involving ice water, is gaining in popularity.
 Hash does not need solvents to be produced, however, solvents can be utilized for creating various forms of derivates such as hash oils and waxes.
 Using more modern extraction methods can significantly enhance the potency of the substance.
 The potency of hash oil is comparable to that of one marijuana joint.
 Regardless of the method of preparation, hashish has strong psychotropic effects on users.